yungselm/AIVUS-CAA/README.md

 - Inspect IVUS images frame-by-frame and display DICOM metadata
 - Manually **draw lumen contours** with automatic calculation of lumen area, circumference and elliptic ratio
 - **Automatic segmentation** of lumen for all frames (work in progress)
+- **Automatic gating** with extraction of diastolic/systolic frames
 - Manually tag diastolic/systolic frames
 - Ability to measure up to two distances per frame which will be stored in the report
 - **Auto-save** of contours and tags enabled by default with user-definable interval
 - Generation of report file containing detailed metrics for each frame
 - Ability to save images and segmentations as **NIfTi files**, e.g. to train a machine learning model
-- Automatically extract diastolic/systolic frames (work in progress)

 ## Configuration